godotengine/godot-docs/tutorials/2d/2d_lights_and_shadows.rst

 Introduction
 ------------

-This tutorial will explain how the 2D lighting works in the `lights and shadows <https://github.com/godotengine/godot-demo-projects/tree/master/2d/lights_and_shadows>`_ demo project.
+This tutorial explains how the 2D lighting works in the `lights and shadows <https://github.com/godotengine/godot-demo-projects/tree/master/2d/lights_and_shadows>`_ demo project.
 It begins with a brief description of the resources used final demo and then describes how to make a scene like the demo step by step.